ome/omero-documentation/omero/sysadmins/cli/admin.rst

 This command performs the following operations in order:

-#. rewrites the configuration files if :option:`--force-rewrite` is passed or
+#. rewrites the configuration files if :option:`omero admin start --force-rewrite` is passed or
    the server has never been started
 #. checks the server status, i.e. pings the ``master`` node using the IceGrid
    administration tool